DakPro/dakpro.github.io/project_feeds/low_power_speech_recognition/week2_1.md

 <i>Same evaluation on rPi 5 (possibly with 8gb RAM) could be reasonable due to CPU difference, but despite being 2x times faster, it requires fan/active cooling.</i>

-After iterational refinement, the following script is used for evaluation:
+After iterational refinement, the following script is used as <code>~/eval.sh</code> for evaluation:

 <code>
 #!/bin/bash